COM6012/ScalableML/Lab 3 - Scalable Logistic Regression.md

 ### Exercise 1

-Try a pure L2 regularisation and an elastic net regularisation on the same data partitions from above.
+Try a pure L2 regularization and an elastic net regularization on the same data partitions from above.
 Compare accuracies and find the most relevant features for both cases.
-Are these features the same than the one obtained for L1 regularisation?
+Are these features the same than the one obtained for L1 regularization?

 ### Exercise 2

-Instead of creating a logistic regression model trying one type of regularisation at a time, create a [ParamGridBuilder](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.tuning.ParamGridBuilder.html) to be used inside a [CrossValidator](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.tuning.CrossValidator.html) to fine tune the best type of regularisation and the best parameters for that type of regularisation.
+Instead of creating a logistic regression model trying one type of regularization at a time, create a [ParamGridBuilder](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.tuning.ParamGridBuilder.html) to be used inside a [CrossValidator](https://spark.apache.org/docs/latest/api/python/reference/api/pyspark.ml.tuning.CrossValidator.html) to fine tune the best type of regularization and the best parameters for that type of regularization.
 Use five folds for the CrossValidator.

 ## 4. Additional exercise (optional)